Build System (Prev) C++ Templates (Next)

 Documentation (via doxygen)

-PSCF uses the doxygen (www.doxygen.org) utility to create html documentation from documentations blocks that are extracted from the source code.
-Doxygen will extracts any multi-line comment that begin with a slash and two asterisks ("/\*\*"), or single line comments that begin with three slashes ("///").
+PSCF uses the doxygen utility (www.doxygen.org) to create html documentation from documentations blocks that are embedded within the source code.
+Doxygen scans the source code and extracts lines of comments that are marked for extraction.
+Specifically, Doxygen extracts multi-line comment that begin with a slash and two asterisks ("/\*\*") and single line comments that begin with three slashes ("///").
 See comments in the following example:

 /**